SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Results

-Conversely, true geographic hypotheses inherently cluster.
-In the Rural Scene (Fig.~\ref{Quantitative_vis}(b)), the correct top candidates (Row 2 and Row 3) are spatially adjacent.
-Through the CD-RAPS strategy, they geographically validate each other, accumulating consensus votes that significantly boost their Final scores above their Base scores (e.g., surging from 0.898 to 1.057).
-This spatial voting mechanism effectively isolates and discards decoys, empowering SCC-Loc to robustly pinpoint the optimal location (yielding precise prediction errors of merely 1.910 m and 4.306 m, respectively).
+In contrast, true geographic hypotheses tend to be spatially clustered.
+For example, in the rural scene shown in Fig.~\ref{Quantitative_vis}(b), the correct candidates in Row 2 and Row 3 are located in adjacent geographic regions.
+Through CD-RAPS, these candidates mutually reinforce each other by accumulating geographic consensus votes, which increases their final scores beyond the original base scores, e.g., from 0.898 to 1.057.
+This spatial voting mechanism helps distinguish geographically consistent hypotheses from isolated visual decoys, enabling SCC-Loc to select the correct location and achieve low prediction errors of 1.910~m and 4.306~m in the illustrated cases. }